srlearn/linter/README.md

 ## Limitations

-This grammar is extremely conservative currently: the only tokens allowed are lowercase characters and underscores, and everything must start with a lowercase character.
+This grammar is extremely conservative currently: the only tokens allowed are lowercase characters, integers, and underscores.

 ```prolog
 a(x_1,y_1).